Mixed Tensors of the General Linear Supergroup: Irreducible modules and projective covers

 \subsection{Tensor generators}

 A representation $X$ of a supergroup $G$ is a tensor generator if every representation is a quotient of a finite direct sum of representations $X^{\otimes r} \otimes (X^{\vee})^{\otimes s}$ for some $r,s \geq 0$.
 If $G$ is an algebraic group, every faithful representation is a tensor generator.
-In the $Gl(m|n)$-case it is easily seen that $st$ is a tensor generator of $\calR_{mn}$ either by adapting the classical proof \cite{Deligne-hodge} \cite{Milne-affine} or by reducing the proof to the classical case.
-This can be done using the splitting theorem of Weissauer \cite{Weissauer-semisimple} or Masuoka \cite{Masuoka-hopf} stating that $k[Gl(m|n)] = k[Gl(m) \times Gl(n)] \otimes (\mathfrak{g}_-)^*$ where $Gl(m) \times Gl(n)$ is the underlying classical group and $(\mathfrak{g}_-)^*$ is the $k$-dual of the odd part of the underlying Lie superalgebra associated to $G$.
-Note that we have the same equivalence of categories between $k[G]$-comodules and representations of $G$ as in the classical case \cite{Weissauer-semisimple} \cite{Masuoka-hopf}.
-More generally consider immersive representations $\rho:G \to Gl(V), \ V \simeq k^{m|n}$, i.e. $\rho$ is injective on the level of the underlying classical groups and on the Lie superalgebra level.
-The following theorem can be easily proven using the splitting theorem.
+The same statement is true for representations of supergroups as observed first by Weissauer.

-\begin{thm} (Weissauer) Let $\rho: G \to Gl(V)$ be an immersive representation.
+\begin{thm} \cite[Section 7.1]{Comes-Heidersdorf} Let $\rho: G \to GL(V)$ be a faithful representation.
 Then any finite dimensional $k[G]$-comodule is a quotient of a finite multiple of some iterated tensor product of the $k[G]$-comodules $V$ and $V^{\vee}$. \end{thm}